droyo/blog/content/9P/parsing.md

 		return enc.Err()
 	}

-Note that on the encoder size, we take a `[]byte` parameter instead of an `io.Reader`.
+Note that on the encoder side, we take a `[]byte` parameter instead of an `io.Reader`.
 The reasoning behind this is that it makes the calculation of the `size` and `count` fields simpler, and if a program wants to send more data than it wants to hold in memory,